10 Clean Cuisine Do’s and Don’ts

 Unrefined plant foods are also the only source of anti-inflammatory, anti-aging phytonutrients, which play a key role in the health benefits obtained from eating Clean Cuisine.
 Phytonutrients are substances that protect the plant and fortify it against illness, but they also offer invaluable disease protection and anti-inflammatory benefits to YOU, the plant-eater.
 Phytonutrients act in a myriad of health-promoting ways.
 Many phytonutrients are sources of natural anti-aging antioxidants and others act as powerful inflammation extinguishers.
 Some phytonutrients enhance immune function and promote healing.
 Others stimulate enzymes that detoxify cancer-causing carcinogens.
 In a nutshell, the more phytonutrients you can manage to get into your diet, the better!
 And the only way possible to get more phytonutrients is to eat more plants and less animal foods.
 There’s just no way around it.
 Thus, Clean Cuisine places a heavy emphasis on plant-based nutrition.

 However, Clean Cuisine is not vegan either (click HERE to read why).
-We still encourage modest amounts of high-quality animal foods (such as grass-fed beef or pastured eggs) as part of Clean Cuisine, it’s just that we suggest the bulk of your daily calories should come from phytonutrient-rich plant-based unrefined foods (lots of vegetables, fruits, unrefined whole grains, beans, seeds, nuts, legumes, etc.)
+We still allow modest amounts of high-quality animal foods (such as grass-fed beef or pastured eggs) as part of Clean Cuisine, it’s just that we suggest the bulk of your daily calories should come from phytonutrient-rich plant-based unrefined foods (lots of vegetables, fruits, unrefined whole grains, beans, seeds, nuts, legumes, etc.).

 Seafood is also encouraged on the Clean Cuisine anti-inflammatory diet because it is so rich in anti-inflammatory omega-3 essential fats.
 When it comes to reducing inflammation, the dietary fats you eat (or don’t eat) make the biggest impact; and omega-3 fats are the most anti-inflammatory fats of all, so they play a very important role in our Clean Cuisine nutrition recommendations.

-In our Clean Cuisine book (Penguin, 2013), we go into great detail explaining the principles and research behind our nutrition advice, but this food pyramid below is a good visual guide to how we build a clean eating meal plan.
+In the Clean Cuisine nutrition book we go into great detail explaining the principles and research behind our nutrition advice, but this food pyramid below is a good visual guide to how we build a clean eating meal plan.

 In addition to reducing inflammation, Clean Cuisine is also all about boosting nutrition and eating nutrient-dense foods.
 To understand the concept of nutrient density, it is important to understand the difference between macronutrients and micronutrients.